What Is Bicarbonate?

-Try eating more complex carbohydrates such as wholegrains, beans, legumes and vegetables.
+Try eating more complex carbohydrates such as whole grains, beans, legumes, and vegetables.
 In the body, these complex carbs are turned into glucose (sugar) for energy and help to keep the body hydrated.

-Every time we sweat, urinate, exercise even cry we are losing important fluid, so we need to make sure we replace it to keep our fluid levels balanced.
+Every time we sweat through exercise we are losing important fluid, so we need to make sure we replace it to keep our fluid levels balanced.

 If you have recently been ill with diarrhoea and/or vomiting, there are rehydration therapy products available to buy from your local pharmacy.
 These contain the important electrolytes you may have lost as well as restoring your fluid loss too.